mykelalvis/FATESRD/fate-srd.com/Other/venture-city.md

 ### Drawbacks

 - Your healing is tied to your emotional state and your ability to feel compassion for your target.
-No matter how pressed, you [Can’t Heal Someone You Don’t Like].
+No matter how pressed, you [Can't Heal Someone You Don't Like].
-- Your healing ability isn’t perfect; like any healer, you’ve lost patients before, and like any healer, you’re [Racked with Guilt] about it.
+- Your healing ability isn't perfect; like any healer, you've lost patients before, and like any healer, you're [Racked with Guilt] about it.
 - The human body is incredibly complex, which means you [Require Complete Concentration] to heal your targets.

 ### Collateral Damage Effects

 **Invulnerability Charge:** If someone in your zone is attacked, you can turn the full extent of your power onto them, causing them to ignore the damage entirely.
 The damage still has to go somewhere, though: Bullets or energy blasts would pass right through your target, and kinetic energy from powerful punches would pour into the ground.

-**Pacifist Aura:** You can turn up your power to such a point that it’s almost physically impossible for people to get hurt in your presence.
+**Pacifist Aura:** You can turn up your power to such a point that it's almost physically impossible for people to get hurt in your presence.
 Everyone in your zone gains Armor:6 until scene ends or you end the power.
 However, the vital energy filling the area tends to make inanimate objects leap about in unpredictable ways.

 Illusion

-You can make things that aren’t there…there.
+You can make things that aren't there…there.

 **Basic Illusion:** You can project an illusory image, up to about human size, as far as one zone away.
 You can also generate sounds, including voices.
 You must concentrate to keep the illusion active.
 Others must actively try to see through your illusion.
 This is an overcome roll using [[Investigate]], which you actively oppose using [[Deceive]].